Showing is a biosecurity risk

 Only buy sheep from reputable breeders.
 Ideally, you should

-purchase sheep from closed flocks.
+purchase sheep from closed or mostly closed flocks.
 A closed flock is a flock

 that has not introduced new animals for the past three or more

 years.
 It is best to buy sheep from as few sources as possible.